Updated May 18, 2022.

 A fine example is if in the office ink not being properly stocked for the printer.
 Using slack a team member can mention this in the office channel and someone who just happens to be right next to an office supply store will get the note and pick some up.

 While free these apps are absolutely priceless to businesses.
-With just a little effort integrating these into your workflows you can save time, money, and most of all the keeping everyone on the same page.
+With just a little effort, by integrating these into your workflows, you can save time and money, while (most important of all) keeping everyone on the same page.

 Stay safe!
 And keep pursuing your passions!